AhmedGharib0014/design_pattern_practice/design_pattern_practice/src/structural/decorator/readme.md

 - compose behavior dynamically by using subclasses of decorated object
 - utilize both inheritance and composition
 - alternative of subclasses
+- pitfalls
+  - new class for every feature added
+  - multiple little objects
+  - confused with inheritance
+  - complex for clients